europeana/assembla-to-jira/README.md

 The reason for doing this that if something goes wrong you do not lose everything and can restart from the previous step.

+Each step will generate a log of the results in the form of a csv file for reference purposes, e.g. detecting which requests failed and why.
+For example, importing tickets will create the `data/jira/jira-tickets.csv` file.

 ### Assembla export

 1. Space